cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

    - Offer empathy and support, acknowledging their feelings and validating their experiences.
    - Encourage patience and persistence, emphasizing that most patients eventually find their way into the IPF imagery and benefit from it.

-### The therapist guides the patient toward the child state experience and asks the patient to nod “when you are feeling yourself as a young child.”
-If th

 **Child State Experience**

 The therapist guides the patient towards experiencing themselves as a child by asking them to nod when they feel themselves in that state.
 If the patient is unable to do so, the therapist encourages them to continue trying and uses displacement methods to help them get there.